LAinAnarchy/enoch/docs/new-player-guide.md

 Abilities
 </div>

 Now we’ve reached the real mechanical meat of the character: the individual things that the character can do.
-There are 30 of them, which might make it seem overwhelming, but it won’t be as painful as it might seem!
+There are 30 of them, which might make it seem overwhelming, but it won’t be as difficult as it might seem!

 Just like before, Vampires and Humans have different numbers of dots they can assign in the different categories:

 * <b>Vampires:</b> 13 in Primary, 9 in Secondary, 5 in Tertiary
 * <b>Human:</b> 11 in Primary, 7 in Secondary, 4 in Tertiary

 Before we start assigning them, take a free dot in both drive and computers.
 Vampire is a little dated, so you need the first dot in drive to drive a car and the first dot in computers to use a touch screen.
-Unless there’s a specific reason why your character wouldn’t be able to do either of those things, add those dots now.
+Unless there’s a specific reason why your character wouldn’t be able to do either of those things, add those dots now and <b>remember to mark them in <span style="color: orange;">orange</span></b>.
 They don’t count against your totals.

 Once again need to prioritize the categories.
 If someone spent a lot of time in school, they’re likely a Knowledge Primary, while someone really good with technical things might be a Skills Primary.
 It’s highly encouraged to take a look at what each dot means before assigning them, as they might be different than what you believe.
 That can be done here.